-Fox farming started on Prince Edward Island during the 1890’s.
-Sir Charles Dalton and Robert Oulton, two fur industry pioneers, began the domestication of fox when they started the world’s first fox farm using fox pups obtained from the wild.
+Fox farming started on Prince Edward Island during the 1890s.
+Sir Charles Dalton and Robert Oulton, two fur industry pioneers, began the domestication of fox when they started the world’s first fox farm using pups obtained from the wild.

-The first mink farming attempts in Canada took place during 1866-87 by Patterson Bros in Richmond Hill, Ontario.
+The first mink farming attempts in Canada took place during the period 1866-87 by Patterson Brothers in Richmond Hill, Ontario.
 Other species of furbearers that were farmed at that time included raccoon, marten, and lynx.

 Fur farming also helps to maintain rural communities, at a time when modern, highly efficient food production technologies are reducing farming populations in many regions.

-Mink and foxes have been raised on farms in North America for well over a century.
-They have been selectively bred for more than eighty generations for such characteristics as size, fur quality and color, but also for disease resistance, ease-of-handling and other desirable production traits.
+Mink and fox have been raised on farms in North America for well over a century.
+They have been selectively bred for more than 80 generations for such characteristics as size, fur quality and colour, but also for disease resistance, ease-of-handling and other desirable traits.
 This is the same way our important breeds of cattle, poultry and other domestic livestock were developed.

-Fur farming is labour intensive and requires both hard work and dedication.
+Fur farming is labour-intensive and requires dedication.
 Animals must be cared for, fed and watered every day.
 Animal health and fur quality are priorities and require keeping extensive healthcare and breeding records.
-The animals also need specialized housing, a balanced diet, clean surroundings and proper care and handling.
+The animals also need specialised housing, a balanced diet, clean surroundings and proper care and handling.

 Scientific research on nutrition and animal diseases along with modern veterinary care, have significantly improved the health and quality of farmed furbearers over the years.
-The main components of feed are wastes and by-products from the commercial meat, poultry, egg and fishing industries – meat and other by products which would not be used for human consumption.
-The diet may be supplemented with industrial fish (as fishmeal), vegetable protein and cereals plus certain minerals and vitamins.
+The main components of feed are wastes and by-products from the commercial meat, poultry, egg and fishing industries that are unsuitable for human consumption.
+Furbearer diets may also be supplemented with fishmeal, vegetable protein, cereals, and certain minerals and vitamins.

-The fur trade also supports advanced “ethological” research, to determine how housing designs and other factors influence the well-being of farmed mink and foxes.
-Fur farm research projects have been and continue to be undertaken at universities and research centers in Canada, Denmark, Finland and Norway, and in the U.S.
+The fur trade also supports advanced “ethological” research, to determine how housing designs and other factors influence the well-being of farmed mink and fox.
+Fur farm research projects have been and continue to be undertaken at universities and research centres in Canada, Denmark, Finland, Norway and the US.